ActivisionGameScience/pyisp/README.md

 echo "channels:\n  - ActivisionGameScience\n  - defaults" > ~/.condarc

 # create and activate an environment that contains pyisp
-conda create -n pyispenv python=3.4 pyisp ipython -y source activate pyispenv
+conda create -n fooenv python=3.4 pyisp ipython -y source activate fooenv

 # start ipython and you're cooking!
 ```

 ## Usage

-The API is compatible with the Maxmind commercial offering so that it is
+The API is similar to the Maxmind commercial offering so that it is
-easy to switch to Maxmind when moving to production.
-The only difference is
+easy to switch if necessary.
+One difference is that
-that the namespace `pyisp` is used instead of `geoip2`:
+the namespace `pyisp` is used instead of `geoip2`:
 ```
     import pyisp.database as ispdatabase